 18. Should the owner/handler neglect responsibility for maintaining the animal’s health, cleanliness, or behavior, the School will determine an appropriate action plan.
 This may include a meeting with the Dean of Students (students) or the Vice President for Administration and Human Relations (employees).
 A student will be given 24 hours to submit an appeal regarding any negative School decision related to a Service or Assistance Animal.

 19. In response to a particular situation, the School reserves the right to impose other reasonable conditions or restrictions on the use of service animals and Assistance Animals as necessary to ensure the health, safety, and reasonable enjoyment of School programs and activities by others.

-1. The Associate Director for Student Success or Director of HR Operations should be notified when an animal covered by the Assistance Animal provisions of this Policy is no longer needed as an accommodation.
+1. The Director of Student Success or Director of HR Operations should be notified when an animal covered by the Assistance Animal provisions of this Policy is no longer needed as an accommodation.